ionic-team/ionic-framework/angular/BREAKING.md

 ### resize() was removed

-In Ionic 4, `ion-content` layout is based in flex, that means their size will automatically adjust without requiring to call resize() programatically.
+In Ionic 4, `ion-content` layout is based in flex, that means their size will automatically adjust without requiring to call resize() programmatically.

 ### Attributes Renamed